The Vicar of Wakefield (1910 film): Production

 The film was adapted from Oliver Goldsmith's novel The Vicar of Wakefield.
 The complex plot was broken down to a single-reel adaptation by Edwin Thanhouser and/or Lloyd Lonergan.
 Edwin Thanhouser's wife Gertrude assisted with the scenarios and editing of the films, but it is not specifically known if she contributed to this production.

 The film's director is unknown, but it may have been Barry O'Neil or Lucius J. Henderson.
 Credit is sometimes given to Theodore Marston, an error that apparently originates with the American Film-Index 1908–1915.
 Film historian Q. David Bowers consulted one of the co-authors of the book, Gunnar Lundquist, and confirmed that the credit of Marston as director was in error.
-Marston worked with Pathé, Kinemacolor, Vitagraph and other companies, but there is no record of him working with Thanhouser.
+Marston worked with Pathé, Kinemacolor of America, Vitagraph and other companies, but there is no record of him working with Thanhouser.
 This error has persisted in several works including The Complete Index to Literary Sources in Film.
 Cameramen employed by the company at the time the film was made include Blair Smith, Carl Louis Gregory and Alfred H. Moses, Jr., but the role of the cameraman was uncredited in 1910 productions.
 This production is unique for having the cast members known, because most of the credits in Thanhouser's 1910 productions are fragmentary.